infinum/eightshift-docs/website/docs/basics/global-settings.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs)

 Ok, this is the part that we are incredibly proud of.
 Did you know that you can pass values from the JSON manifest or some other file directly to SCSS?
-Yes, I had the same facial expression when I found out.
+Yes, we had the same facial expression when we found out.
 For this, to work, we used Webpack and its excellent features.

 > This feature comes only with the block setup.

 So if you used the `init_theme` setup, you are all set; if not, please visit [blocks chapter](blocks) for more details.

-## Why we use this?
+## Why do we use this?

-Because with dynamic blocks, you must create your blocks, we got tired of copy/pasting styles from JavaScript/PHP/SCSS files.
-That is why we created this feature to define some global styles at one spot and use them in all three technologies.
+Because, with dynamic blocks, you must create your blocks.
+We got tired of copy/pasting styles from JavaScript/PHP/SCSS files.
+That is why we created this feature to define some global styles in one spot and use them in all three places.

-## How this works?
+## How does this work?

 You have file `src/Blocks/manifest.json` that has a key called `globalVariables`.
 We use this key and build the SCSS maps that you can use in your style files.